 Loretta was born on December 1, 1934 in Wheatland, Oklahoma to Nora Mae and Harry Collinsworth.
 She passed away on February 1, 2020, when she joined her beloved husband, Donald, who preceded her in death.

-To send flowers in memory of Loretta Faye Cavett (Collinsworth), please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Loretta Faye Cavett (Collinsworth), please visit our Heartfelt Sympathies Store.

 Loretta was raised in south Oklahoma City, graduating from Capitol Hill High School in 1953 and then continuing her education at Central State College where she earned her Master’s Degree in Education.

 She began her 3rd grade teaching career at Crooked Oak Elementary School in Oklahoma City and later at John Glenn Elementary, where she taught until her retirement in 1995.